0xLcs/UkraineWebGuard/README.md

 1. Clone this repository.

-2. Set up your environment variables, including your email and password in the code.
+2. Edit the Python Script with your credetials and token(s)

 3. Run the script by providing a domain and keyword: